victorKM/US-State-Sentiment-Mapping-with-Reddit-Data/README.md

 # Objective

 The goal of this project is to evaluate the sentiment of people towards each US state based on Reddit posts and comments.
 The results are displayed on a map of the US, where each state is colored according to the average sentiment expressed in the posts and comments.
+States that are more blue are perceived more positively, while states that are more red are perceived more negatively.

 # Features